bitfixer/bf-romulator/config/README.md

 The second column in the entry is the name of a binary file with the contents of a ROM that should be loaded.
 These files should be located in the #roms# directory.

-the third column is a memory address in hex indicating the start addres of this particular ROM.\
+The third column is a memory address in hex indicating the start addres of this particular ROM.

-Currently the ROMulator supports up to 16 memory maps (indices 0-15).
-With an upcoming firmware update, ROMulators with 8 switches on the board will be able to select up to 32.
+Currently the ROMulator supports up to 32 memory maps (indices 0-31).

 To support a new 6502 machine, first get a list of the ROMs for that machine, and the memory locations where they should be placed.
 Then you can add an entry to memory_set_default.csv for your configuration.
 You can also make an entirely separate csv file, this is covered a bit later.